variety-crew/brewnet-db/README.md

     > Just Do it!

 - Window
-    > should be executed with shell script on WSL(Windows Subsystem for Linux)
+    > Should be executed with shell script on WSL(Windows Subsystem for Linux)

 ## Grant execute Authority to shell script
     chmod +x build.sh